vjancik/education/C++/README.md

 All the C++ projects and little scripts I have programmed over the years.
 Some of the files here are quite old.

+**BinaryTree (Q4 2012)**

-**BinaryTree**: A little script that prints out a binary tree to the console in a nice, spaced form.
+A little script that prints out a binary tree to the console in a nice, spaced form.
 I forgot how to set the arguments for a larger tree.

+**Brackets (Q3 2012)**

-**Brackets**: A program that checks bracket completeness of the input string.
+A program that checks bracket completeness of the input string.
 The first argument it expects is the number of strings you are going to input.
 Then the strings themselves.
 Supported brackets: {},(),[]

+**CodeChef (Q3 2012-13)**

-**CodeChef**: A few easy problems I solved for the [CodeChef](http://www.codechef.com/) online judge when checking it out.
+A few easy problems I solved for the [CodeChef](http://www.codechef.com/) online judge when checking it out.

+**Combinations (Q3 2012)**

-**Combinations**: A program that prints out and counts all the possible Combinations of N numbers.
+A program that prints out and counts all the possible Combinations of N numbers.
 Use a small number.
 It scales very fast.

+**Crypto (Q4 2012)**

-**Crypto**: An encryption and decryption program that encrypts a text file by inverting all the bits byte by byte, then reverses the process on decryption.
+An encryption and decryption program that encrypts a text file by inverting all the bits byte by byte, then reverses the process on decryption.

+**DisplayImage (Q1 2014)**

-**DisplayImage**: An image viewer I wrote when I was playing with the OpenCV library.
+An image viewer I wrote when I was playing with the OpenCV library.

+**FullScreenConsole (Q4 2012)**

-**FullScreenConsole**: Long time ago I had the problem of being unable to make my console window go fullscreen on Windows.
+Long time ago I had the problem of being unable to make my console window go fullscreen on Windows.
 I wrote a script that implemented this.
 I am not sure if it works anymore.

+**KSP (Q3-4 2012)**

-**KSP**: A few algorithmic problems I solved for a high school programming competition, that serves as a preparation for the programming olympiad.
+A few algorithmic problems I solved for a high school programming competition, that serves as a preparation for the programming olympiad.

+**Primes (Q2 2014)**

-**Primes**: A bruteforce implementation of a prime generation algorithm.
+A bruteforce implementation of a prime generation algorithm.
 I programmed it as a benchmarking tool.

+**ProgConfAlgo (Q4 2014)**

-**ProgConfAlgo**: A few algorithmic problems I solved at a three day joint math/physics/programming event that served as a preparation for the programming olympiad.
+A few algorithmic problems I solved at a three day joint math/physics/programming event that served as a preparation for the programming olympiad.

+**ProgOlympiad2013 (Q4 2014)**

-**ProgOlympiad2013**: This folder contains the problems I solved for the 2013 Programming Olympiad in which I managed to ascend to the national round.
+This folder contains the problems I solved for the 2013 Programming Olympiad in which I managed to ascend to the national round.

+**SDL (Q3 2014)**

-**SDL**: A few small applications I created when testing out the SDL library.
+A few small applications I created when testing out the SDL library.
 I never got to making a full fledged game.

+**SKDict (Q2 2014)**

-**SKDict**: A little script I wrote because I had the problem of finding a Slovak language dictionary for bruteforcing without accents.
+A little script I wrote because I had the problem of finding a Slovak language dictionary for bruteforcing without accents.
 I found one that was accented, cleaned it and created both a lowercase and a non case sensitive version.

+**Tic-Tac-Toe (Q4 2011)**

-**Tic-Tac-Toe**: The first program I wrote in C++.
+The first program I wrote in C++.
 It is the direct port of the Tic-Tac-Toe I wrote in Pascal as an attempt to become language independent.
 It should still work.

+**VideoPlayer (Q2 2014)**

-**VideoPlayer**: A simple video player application that reads from an online stream, but can also read from a file.
+A simple video player application that reads from an online stream, but can also read from a file.
 It uses the OpenCV library.

+**somnerBlink (Q2 2013)**

-**somnerBlink**: A simulation of an [EVE Online lottery](https://cogdev.net/blink/) I wrote because I was trying to maximize my winnings.
+A simulation of an [EVE Online lottery](https://cogdev.net/blink/) I wrote because I was trying to maximize my winnings.
 The simulation concluded that the lottery is set so the house always wins. :)